-- To establish and verify identity or nationality;
+- establishing and verifying identity or nationality;

 The existence of a “risk of absconding” is determined on the basis of all the facts and circumstances of the concrete case, especially with regard to:[3]

-- Previous attempts to abscond;
+- Previous attempts to arbitrarily leave Republic of Croatia;

 - Refusal to submit to verification and establishment of identity;